-In our Culinary Management program, you will discover that whether creatively designing a restaurant menu or planning culinary events within large hotel operations, working with food to provide world-class culinary experiences for guests is one of the most rewarding careers you can find.
+In the Culinary Management program, you'll discover that whether creatively designing a restaurant menu or planning culinary events within large hotel operations, working with food to provide world-class culinary experiences for guests is one of the most rewarding careers.

-With a focus on sourcing local food products from Ontario and learning about seasonal cooking, this internationally-focused college diploma program teaches you to prepare exquisite menus and dishes inspired by global food trends and flavours.
+With a focus on using local Ontario food products and learning about seasonal cooking, this college diploma program will teach you the necessary skills and knowledge to create exquisite menus and dishes inspired by global food trends and flavours.

-Prior to beginning a 14-week placement with one of the School's reputable partners, you will work in culinary labs that include a cafe, restaurant and event centre to hone your skills.
+Prior to beginning an exciting 14-week work-integrated learning opportunity at Centennial's restaurant and cafe, The Local or with one of the School's reputable partners, you'll hone your skills by working in state-of-the-art culinary labs that include a cafe, restaurant and event centre.

-The art of cooking, blended with the skill of team leadership and business management, ensures that when you graduate from this Culinary Management program, you will find exciting career opportunities in this fast paced, ever-changing industry.
-This career will take you anywhere you want to go.
-All that is needed is hard work, drive and passion.
+The art of cooking, blended with the skill of team leadership and business entrepreneurship, will ensure that when you graduate from this Culinary Management program, you'll find exciting career opportunities in the fast-paced, ever-changing industry.
+This field will take you anywhere you want to go.
+All you need is hard work, drive and passion.

 The School of Hospitality, Tourism and Culinary Arts and The Local Cafe and Restaurant use delicious and ocean-friendly Ocean Wise products.
 Ocean Wise is a conservation and education program that works with chefs, restaurants and seafood suppliers to help them with sustainable seafood sourcing.

 Centennial College's School of Hospitality, Tourism and Culinary Arts has become the first academic institution to receive Feast On® certification for its sourcing of local food and beverage products used in academic programs as well as experiential-learning foodservice operations.
 The Culinary Tourism Alliance established Feast On as a certification program that recognizes businesses committed to sourcing Ontario- grown and -produced food and drink.